micro-os-plus/web-jekyll/pages/micro-os-plus/iii/naming-conventions.md

 If there are multiple functions that perform similar actions, they should differentiate by the following noun, with the function of a direct complement.

-    int readByte();
+    int read_byte();
-    long readLong();
+    long read_long();
     ...
-    void readBlock();
+    void read_block();

 The rule of starting with a verb is not absolute, when multiple functions are logically grouped by a common criteria, then predicative groups can be used as function names, and the verb is placed at the end.

-    bool eventWaitPrepare(OSEvent_t event);
-    OSEventWaitReturn_t eventWaitPerform(void);

-    int eventNotify(OSEvent_t event, OSEventWaitReturn_t ret = OSEventWaitReturn::OS_VOID);

-However, when such names occur, it might be a sign that the design can be further refined by defining additional objects, for example instead of
+However, when such names occur, it might be a sign that the design can be further refined by defining additional objects, for example instead of:

-    void criticalEnter();
+    void critical_enter();
-    void criticalExit();
+    void critical_exit();

-in the new version of µOS++ we use a separate object to manage critical sections, like
+a separate object to manage critical sections might be useful, like:

-    class OSCriticalSection
+    class critical
     {
       void enter(void);
       void exit(void);